seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 For Livia and Octavia, to induce
 Their mediation; must I be unfolded
 With one that I have bred?
 The gods! it smites me
-Beneath the fall I have.
+Beneath the fall I have. /

-*To SELEUCUS*
+*\[To SELEUCUS]*

-Prithee, go hence;
+/ Prithee, go hence;
 Or I shall show the cinders of my spirits
 Through the ashes of my chance: wert thou a man,
-Thou wouldst have mercy on me.
+Thou wouldst have mercy on me. /

 **OCTAVIUS CAESAR**
-Forbear, Seleucus.
+/ Forbear, Seleucus.

 *Exit SELEUCUS*